Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_4.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is $15$.
+The next term is calculated by adding $15$ to the previous term.
 Hence, the sequence would be:

 $
 \begin{matrix}
-    \footnotesize{\maroonC
+&   \footnotesize{\maroonC
 {(+15)}}
 &&  \footnotesize{\maroonC
 {(+15)}}